 As you get your holiday decorations out this year to put up, it is the perfect time to declutter and get rid of items you no longer need, want or cherish anymore.

-The items listed below are the prime categories of decorations you should declutter from your home during the Christmas decoration storage and organization challenge.
+The items listed below are the prime categories of decorations you should declutter from your home.
 You can donate anything that others may want to use, and this can help you feel better about parting with some of these items.
 However, please don't donate broken or trash items, but instead just throw them away.

 When decluttering really try to keep only the cream of the crop of your Christmas decorations, and ditch the stuff you don't love or even like very much.
 You don't have to cram every surface with decorations to show your Christmas spirit, and your storage area will thank you for it 11 months out of the year!

-Once you've got the cream of the crop left, the next step of the Christmas decoration storage and organization challenge is to take a quick and dirty inventory of what you've saved.
+Once you've got the cream of the crop left, the next step is to take a quick and dirty inventory of what you've saved.
 You should write down the broad categories of items you've got left, the number of items, approximately, and how much space they will fill in your storage containers.

 The purpose of this inventory is merely to make sure you've got a place for all your Christmas decorations in storage for the majority of each year, so don't worry too much on complete accuracy as much as reasonable guesstimates.

 bag allow you to keep your tree assembled